gchriswill/JicJacJoe/README.md

 Please note that player-VS-player mode will not be available for module 1.

-There are 2 convenient commands available at almost every state of the game (Except in the menu, which only `exit` will be available).
+There are 3 convenient commands available at different stages:

-The convenient commands are: `restart`, `save` and `exit`.
+- `Save` Available during a current game session
+- `Restart` Available at all time except in the main menu
+- `Exit` Available during all times